 We are pleased to offer Penrose House to all 501(c)(3) nonprofit organizations and government agencies free of charge.
 Penrose House welcomes use of the space for strategic meetings, seminars and trainings.
-Contact us
+Please see the Penrose House Guidelines.

 Use of Penrose House is provided at no cost for qualified 501(c)3 nonprofit organizations and government agencies.
 Learn more about eligible organizations and requests!